sfabbro/canfar.github.io/docs/quick_start_en.md

 ### Allocate a public IP address

-You will need to connect to your VM via a public IP.
+You will need to connect to your VM with ssh via a public IP.

 * Click on the **Floating IPs** tab.
 If there are no IPs listed, click on the **Allocate IP to Project** button at the top-right.

-Each tenant/project will typically have one public IP.
-If you have already allocated all of your IPs, this button will read "Quota Exceeded".
+Each CANFAR tenant/project typically has one public IP.
+If you have already allocated all of your IPs, this button will read **Quota Exceeded**.

 ### Launch a VM